Book Club of California: Publications

 The club continues to publish limited edition books, using letterpress printing and emphasizing design and craftsmanship.
 The club is the only association in America that has continually published fine press books since 1914.
 The subject matter relates to the history and culture of California and sometimes other Western areas.
 The book authors, often club members, include historians, scholars, professional writers, and poets.
 In most cases, this represents the first and only appearance of their texts in printed form.

 Since 1933 the club has also published a quarterly newsletter and annual keepsakes.

 Library, exhibits, and programs

 The club's Albert Sperisen Library holds approximately 8,300 volumes, searchable via an online catalog, and is open to the public.
 The club presents three themed exhibitions per year and numerous author talks, book signings and other events.
 A centennial symposium, "Way Out West: Fine Printing and the Cultural History of the Book in California" was held in October 2012.
 Another symposium, "A Feast for the Eyes: Gastronomy and Fine Print," was held in October 2014.

 The Oscar Lewis Awards

-Two Oscar Lewis Awards have been presented by the club annually since 1994 in honor of Oscar Lewis (1893-1992), San Francisco author, historian, and club secretary from 1921-1946.
+Two Oscar Lewis Awards have been presented by the club annually since 1994 in honor of Oscar Lewis (1893–1992), San Francisco author, historian, and club secretary from 1921 to 1946.
 One award is for excellence in western history and one for the book arts.
 In 2016 these were presented to author James Karman and artist Richard Wagener respectively.